At bonkers.ie we're always looking out for ways that our customers can save. And what better way to save some serious

 We’ve taken a look at all the mortgage lenders in Ireland to find out who's offering the best rates and what you could save by switching.

 All our comparisons are based on someone who’s looking to switch a loan of €250,000, being repaid over 25 years, who’s currently on a variable rate of 4.5%, and has between 60% and 80% equity in their home.
-Your potential savings could be more, or less, depending on the rate you’re actually paying and how much you're looking to switch, for example, but it’ll give you an idea of what you could save.
+Your potential savings could be more, or less, depending on the rate you’re actually paying and how much you're looking to switch, but it’ll give you a good idea of what you could save.

 Let’s first look at fixed rates, which currently offer the best value for mortgage customers.